AutomatedLab/AutomatedLab/Help/AutomatedLabDefinition/en-us/Add-LabDiskDefinition.md

 ```

 ### -DriveLetter
-The drive letter to assign
+The drive letter to assign.

 ```yaml
 Type: Char